bbonik/AWS-AIML-ondemand-trainings/README.md

 ## Deep Dive video series
-This includes 2 sets of 5 one-hour videos, diving deeper on the basic functionality and the MLOps feautes of Amazon SageMaker.
-You will need an AWS account to access the videos, under Skills Builder.
+This includes 2 sets of 5 one-hour videos, diving deeper on the basic functionality and the MLOps feautes of Amazon SageMaker. *You will need an AWS account to access the videos, under Skills Builder*.

 ### Amazon SageMaker basic functionality
 Amazon SageMaker is a fully managed service to build, train, and deploy machine learning (ML) models for any use case with fully managed infrastructure, tools, and workflows.
 In this series, learn how to use Amazon SageMaker to support your end-to-end ML lifecycle, from data labeling to model deployment.
 Understand the core functionality of the service, how Amazon SageMaker works under the hood, and how to develop your ML models in a cost-effective manner.
 This series is designed for data engineers, data scientists, and developers with prior experience in machine learning and basic knowledge of AWS services.